adamh1223/note-taker/README/README.md

 ## Description

-Welcome to Note Taker!
+Welcome to Your Notes!
 This application will simplify and keep track of your notes.
 Create todo lists, grocery lists, movies to watch, or any other kind of note in a few easy steps.
 You'll also be able to delete notes with just one click.

 ## Table of Contents